2LV/Tradingview-Indicators/README.md

 5. Offset: How much to offset (in bars) the line and label from the current candle
 6. Line Type: The style of line when plotted.
 Solid (─), dotted (┈), dashed (╌), arrow left (←), arrow right (→), arrows both (↔)
 7. Display Level: Whether to or not to display the price of the pivot

+### How to trade

+Pivots can be traded to or from.
+The stock market (market makers) will tend to "chase" liquidity in order to fill orders at better averages.
+This allows us retail traders to to participate alongside these moves to these pivots.
+Once price action hits a pivot, it can do two things: break the pivot and continue or bounce off it.
+We can participate alongside these bounces after confirmation of a reversal (doji, volume, etc).
+These bounce plays are high risk as it's generally 50-50, but the risk to reward is typically also very high, making them very valuable to take.

 ![image](https://github.com/8pz/Tradingview-Indicators/assets/70970973/69d7abce-d2d2-46d1-9266-22ad318cbbc1)